yutaka-ishikawa/darshan-mod/README-aics.txt

 HISTORY:
 05/21/2017
  - a bug fix reported by AXE is merged
+ - the following bug is fixed
+    if a log file is created with no "DARSHAN_HISTORY_RW" environment, the log file does not contain any history of file I/O.
+    In this case, the darshan-parser does not read the last opened file.
 05/28/2015
  - timestamps of open/close/read/write system calls are relative to timestamp of MPI_Init.